Go to main content

 eIDAS pursues three main objectives: creating a single digital market in Europe through the mutual recognition of electronic identities, ensuring the legal security of cross-border electronic transactions, and establishing a framework of trust for digital services through qualified trust service providers (QTSP — Qualified Trust Service Provider).

-The three signature levels defined by eIDAS
+The 3 levels of signature defined by eIDAS

 Level 1SESArticle 3(10) eIDAS